 Why is this action needed?

-The construction of NCDOT TIP Project A-10 (US 19-23 improvements from Asheville to the Tennessee State Line) allows motorists to travel on a fully controlled-access, median-divided freeway from I-81 near Kingsport, Tennessee to I-240 in Asheville (see Figure 2).
-I-26 currently connects the port of Charleston, South Carolina with the mountains of North Carolina terminating at the I-26/I-40/I-240 interchange southwest of Asheville.
-I-240 west of Asheville, connects I-26 with US 19-23.
-This freeway, constructed in the 1960's, does not meet current interstate design standards.
-The existing interchange connecting US 19-23 from the north with I-240 contains sharply-curved, single-lane ramps.
-Freeway traffic using this interchange will be restricted to one lane in each direction which would cause traffic to queue onto I-240 at its most congested location in Asheville.
+The construction of NCDOT TIP Project A-0010 (US 19-23 improvements from Asheville to the Tennessee state line) allows motorists to travel on a fully controlled-access, median-divided freeway from I-81 near Kingsport, Tenn. to I-240 in Asheville.
+I-26 is planned to connect the Port of Charleston, S.C., with the mountains of North Carolina joining I-240 at the I-26/I-40/I-240 interchange southwest of Asheville.
+I-240 west of Asheville, connects I-26 with US 19-23-70.
+This freeway, constructed in the 1960s, does not meet current interstate design standards.
+The existing interchange connecting US 19-23-70 from the north with I-240 contains sharply-curved, single-lane ramps.
+Freeway traffic using this interchange is restricted to one lane in each direction, which causes traffic to back up onto I-240 at its most congested location in Asheville.

-Several sections of I-240 currently operate at capacity, resulting in traffic delays and queuing on I-240.
+Several sections of I-240 currently experience traffic delays and traffic back-ups.
 Traffic congestion and resulting delays will continue to worsen in the future as the population increases.